wangdu817/PESViewer/README.md

 **Traditional PES depiction**

 The output is a modifiable matplotlib figure, which can be displayed and interactively arranged, or saved.
 The possible modifications are:
 - modifing the x-position of a stationary point by draggning the energy value
 - modifing the position of 2D structure images by dragging the image
-- zooming in an out.
+- zooming in an out
+- **placeholder lines automatically update** when species are repositioned (when enabled)

-Helper files with `.txt` extension are also generated saving the positions of stationary points and images, which, in certain cases need to be deleted to recreate the plot on subsequent runs (e.g., when changing the `fs` parameter).
+Helper files with `.txt` extension are also generated saving the positions of stationary points and images, which, in certain cases need to be deleted to recreate the plot on subsequent runs (e.g., when changing the `fs` parameter or placeholder settings).
 However, the information about the adjustmens made are stored here.

 By selecting a stationary point, all direct neighbors and pathways are lit up, and the others are dimmed to help navigation.